pcdshub/lucid/docs/source/toolbar.rst

 ----------

-- The related display option (``display``) should be used whenever it is possible to do so, because the screen will open more quickly.
+- The related display option (``display``) should be used whenever it is possible to do so, because the screen will open more quickly compared to a shell script, which will need to initialize an entire new python shell with new imports.

 File Format
 -----------